stwe/DatatablesBundle/Resources/doc/example.md

 There are two options: You write the class by hand (recommended) or use the command line (unstable).

-The new `datatable:generate:class` command generates a new datatable class.
+The `datatable:generate:class` command generates a new datatable class.

+The command is run in a non interactive mode.
+The `--entity` option is required.
 ``` bash
 $ php app/console datatable:generate:class --entity=MyTestBundle:Entity
 ```

+A description of all available options of the generator is located [hier](./generator.md).

 The generator is currently in an early development stage.
 Better you write the class by hand.
 Then it should look something like this: